Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

-For varying $J,C$, the polynomials $p_{\mmI,J,C}$ involve different variables and, hence, none of the terms cancel out in the sum over $J,C$ (unless they are zero).
-We say that $p_{\mmI,J,C}$ is \emph{sign-nonzero} if it is non-zero and the coefficients of the non-zero terms in the polynomial have the same sign.
-The sign of any of the coefficients is then the sign of $p_{\mmI,J,C}$.
+Each polynomial $p_{Z,I,J}$ involves different variables and, hence, none of the terms cancel out in the sum over $I,J$ (unless they are zero).
+We say that $p_{Z,I,J}$ is \emph{sign-nonzero} if it is non-zero and the coefficients of the non-zero terms in the polynomial have the same sign.
+The sign of any of the coefficients is then the sign of $p_{Z,I,J}$.
 Consequently, we have:

-\begin{corollary} Let $\mmN=(\mmS,\mmC,\mmR)$ be a network with influence specification $\mmI$.
-Then $\mmI$ is SNS if and only if each of the non-zero terms $p_{\mmI,J,C}$ in \eqref{pJC} are sign-nonzero and have the same sign. \end{corollary}
+\begin{corollary} Let $A$ be an $n\times m$ matrix and $Z$ be an $m\times n$ influence specification.
+Then $Z$ is A-SNS if and only if the non-zero terms $p_{Z,I,J}$ in \eqref{pJC} are sign-nonzero, have the same sign, and at least one of the terms is non-zero. \end{corollary}